kev98/Medical-Image-Segmentation/trainer/README.md

    ```python
    from .YourTrainer import YourTrainer
    ```
-5. Use it by specifying `--trainer YourTrainer` when running `main.py`, or let it auto-detect based on your dataset type
+5. Use it by specifying `--trainer YourTrainer` when running `main.py`.